Mkarandi/Assignments/README.md

 ### Charging Businesses
 Businesses that accept Cash App payments are charged a fee of 2.75% of the value of the transaction
 ### Money Creation
-Block Inc. also lends out money in their reserves to various insititions.
+Block Inc. also lends out money in their reserves to various insititutions.
 To maintain liquidity, the company is expected to hold at least 10% of total user deposits and can lend out the rest.<p>

 ### **Business Impact and Potential for The Future**
 ### Impact
 Despite intense competition in the P2P  payment industry, Cash App has continued to grow and even surpass some of its biggest competitors in the market.
 In 2018, Cash App surpassed Venmo in total downloads at 33.5 million.
 By 2021, this number had more than doubled to 70 million users.

 ### Potential
 The platform only works locally.
-This is a disadvantage as users potentially travel globaly and lose access to their funds and ability to transact.
-This coul be an area of potential growth for the company.
+This is a disadvantage as users potentially travel globally and lose access to their funds and ability to transact.
+This could be an area of potential growth for the company.

 At the moment, Cash App only allows trading of Bitcoin, there is potential for growth by including more popular cryptocurrencies.